Ismaestro/angular-example-app/README.md

 Tasks                      | Description
 ---------------------------|---------------------------------------------------------------------------------------
-npm i                      | Install dependencies npm start                  | Start the app in development mode npm run test               | Run all unit tests with karma and jasmine npm run test:app:watch     | Run app unit tests and wait for changes npm run test:library:watch | Run app unit tests and wait for changes
+npm start                  | Start the app in development mode with the english language only npm start:es                  | Start the app in development mode with the spanish language only npm run test               | Run all unit tests with karma and jasmine npm run test:app:watch     | Run app unit tests and wait for changes npm run test:library:watch | Run app unit tests and wait for changes